Woutitit/woutitit.github.io/production/software.md

 As the title state, this is some nice helpful tips on software.
 It's home to useful hot-key combos, how to do certain things in software (e.g. make a vibrato in x or why synth, how to use a certain sample library) and those sorts of things.
 It shouldn't be super in depth but stuff can be explained.

 ## FL Studio
+## Tips
+### Automation clips
+It seems right now, it's a bit of a drag to organize automation clips since you cannot truly shorten them.
+Therefore, if you don't need the automation clip running for the whole song, for your own sake, you are best to just hightlight a small portion and then make the clip as big as you need it it to be.
+Easier reuse and you can actually merge short clips together like that.

 ### Shortcuts
 - [comprehensive_compilation_of_advanced_fl_studio shortcuts](https://old.reddit.com/r/FL_Studio/comments/ep7jlf/comprehensive_compilation_of_advanced_fl_studio/)